 Astronomy from Space

-The course provides a general overview of space science from an astronomical perspective, so that students can access available space astronomy assets, know what is and how it will be available for scientific utilization, how the writing-of proposal-mechanism works regarding space missions, and know about the interaction with ground based instrumentation.
+The course provides a general overview of space science from an astronomical perspective.
+This is so that the student can access available space astronomy assets, know what is and will be available for scientific utilization, how the writing of proposal mechanism works w.r.t. space missions, and know about the interaction with ground based instrumentation.

-The course also provides insight in how to participate in discussion, preparation and then implementation of a space project, given that you are part of the astronomical community (active participation in projects, preparation for proposing new space missions, etc.).
+The course should also provide insight in how to participate in the discussion, preparation and then implementation of a space project, given that you are part of the astronomical community (active participation in projects, preparation for proposing new space missions, etc.).

 The course also describes the development of a space mission.
 It provides insight on how to focus your career into the field of space astronomy (including the ‘agency side’) from a scientific viewpoint.

 The course uses the field of exoplanetology as the scientific ‘model’ that the description of space missions in general is based on.
-Stellar physics, particularly how to retrieve fundamental stellar parameters (e.g. mass, radius, age, etc.) with the required precision to have an impact on essentially all aspects of astrophysics but especially in the field of exoplanetology is taught in detail.
-The relevant missions (e.g. CoRoT, Kepler, Gaia, CHEOPS, TESS, PLATO, Darwin, Terrestrial planet Finder, TPF) are described in detail.
+Stellar physics, particularly the topic of asteroseismology, which which is a new tool to stellar interiors, and retrieve the fundamental stellar parameters (e.g. mass, radius, age, etc.) with unprecedented precision is taught in detail.
+This technique can only be fully utilized in space and it will have a tremendous impact on essentially all aspects of astrophysics but especially in the field of exoplanetology.
+Therefore this topic is taught in detail.
+The relevant missions (e.g. CoRoT, Kepler, PLATO, Darwin, Terrestrial planet Finder, TPF) are described in detail.

-The course consists of the following elements, not necessarily in this order:
+The course consists of the following elements, not necessary in this order:

 - Why observe from space?
 The planet Earth environment (atmosphere including chemical composition, physical conditions, ionosphere, particle environment).
 Balloon astronomy, sounding rockets and launchers to deep space.
 Definition of a space project (scientific idea, scientific objectives, scientific requirements, general technical solution).